19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spellcasting/Magic Apprenticeships.md

 # Magic Apprenticeships

-The main way a PC can access spell tutors is to be a member of an appropriate guild and spend the appropriate guild dues for learning a spell of the given level (see below).
+The main way a PC can access spell tutors is to be a member of an appropriate guild and spend the appropriate guild dues for learning a spell of the given level.

 ## Arcane Study